SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 Rainbow speaks quietly.
 "Well, I'm not bored anymore, so we're good."

-*I guess we can talk about something else, then.*
+*I guess we should talk about something else, then.*

 "What do you have planned for when we get home?"

 "I'll probably do some flying, and check in on our friends.
 What do you have planned?"

-"I'll tell Twilight about our adventure in Canterlot, but afterward, I plan to go to the spa and get some quality relaxing time in."
+"I'll tell Twilight about our adventure in Canterlot, but afterward, I plan to go to the spa and get some quality relaxation time in."

-"I could definitely do with some relaxing too."
+"I could definitely do with some relaxing, too."

 "You're always welcome to join me.
 I know it's not really your thing, but the invite still stands all the same."

 Rainbow takes a second to answer.
 "I'll think about it."

 I smile at her.
-"What trick have you been practicing lately?"
+"So, what tricks have you been practicing lately?"

 Her face lights up, and she starts talking about a new trick she's been working on, even doing a little demonstration with her hooves.